- Nominations may be submitted by any member of the Florida Library Association and others, if noted in the award description.

 Purpose/Criteria: To recognize an individual or organization having made a significant contribution to increasing or defending the right of access to the intellectual content of both print and non-print media.

-Eligibility: Any individual or organization residing or operating within the boundaries of the state of Florida (with the exception of current Intellectual Freedom committee members) during the current calendar year shall be eligible for nomination.
+Eligibility: Any individual or organization residing or operating within the boundaries of the State of Florida during the current calendar year shall be eligible for nomination.

 Supplemental Documentation Required: Nominations must be supported by three (3) letters of endorsement.